bbaer92/p1-start/README.md

 	This program is intended for use with CSV data files in order to extract and plot Stress and Strain data of defined CSV files.

+To obtain this program:
+	Clone or download from my git respository at https://github.com/bbaer92/p1-start

 Use of this program requires access to the following:
 	Matplotlib.plot
 	Python3